nmattei/cmps6790/_projects/Project2/Project2.md

 ### Credits

-Thanks to [John P. Dickerson](http://jpdickerson.com/) for the Project writeup.
+Thanks to [John P. Dickerson](http://jpdickerson.com/) for the Project idea and initial writeup.